masa-finance/masa-oracle/docs/welcome-to-masa/welcome-to-masa.md

 Masa empowers contributors to monetize their data and compute resources by becoming Worker Nodes on the network.
 As a Worker Node, you can:

-- Stake tokens to provide work to the network and earn rewards for your nodes availablity and uptime.
+- Stake tokens to provide work to the network and earn rewards for your nodes availability and uptime.
 - Receive and process data requests from Oracle Nodes, servicing data and LLM requests.
 - Earn network emissions and fees for the work you provide, generating a new revenue stream.
 - Access the network's vast dataset and LLM resources to efficiently process requests and deliver accurate results.